rohan-paul/chainable-dropdown-list/README.md

 # Basic flow of the current functionality

-**From the Express backend, I have feeded data ( for my Car database model ) to database hostd mLab with POST request from POSTMAN**
+**From the Express backend, I have feeded data ( for my Car database model ) to database hosted mLab with POST request from POSTMAN**

 **Then with React Front end will fetch that data from the **http://localhost:5000** ( which is where my Express server is running) and render it.**